ipfs/ipfs-gui/research/README.md

 | **nav section** | Home | Info | - |
 | **title** | NODE INFO | Your Node | - |

+There are significant inconsistencies between the apps around what info is shown and how it is presented.
+For example they are inconsistent on the idea of "version"
+- Desktop displays "protocol version".
+- Companion displays "backend app version" (go-ipfs or js-ipfs)
+- WebUI displays both.

 Let's dig into what is shown in each app...

 ### WebUI > Home > NODE INFO